Ugo Santovito: Biography

 He then became Head of Office at the Artillery Command of the Milan Army Corps, and in May 1935 he was transferred to the command of the Naples Army Corps.
 He left for Eritrea on 7 January 1936, participating in the Second Italo-Ethiopian War as chief of staff of the IV Army Corps.
 He returned to Italy on November 19, 1936, and was promoted to brigadier general on January 1, 1937, being then assigned to the Army Corps of Naples as commander of the Artillery until May 25, when he was transferred to the Army Corps of Bolzano, where he held the same position.
 On 1 September 1938 he was given command of the 2nd Alpine Division Tridentina, and on 19 July 1939 he was promoted to major general.

 After Italy's entry into the Second World War he commanded the Tridentina Division during the brief offensive against France (21-24 June 1940), earning a bronze medal of military valor.
-After the outbreak of the Greco-Italian War, Santovito led his division on the Albanian front from November 16, 1940, to April 23, 1941; he returned to Italy in the following July and was be promoted to lieutenant general on the 5th of that month.
+After the outbreak of the Greco-Italian War, Santovito led his division on the Albanian front from November 16, 1940, to April 23, 1941; he returned to Italy in the following July and was promoted to lieutenant general on the 5th of that month.
 He left the command of Tridentina to General Luigi Reverberi on 3 August 1941.

 On 10 June 1942 he assumed command of the XIX Army Corps in Bolzano, leaving it on 4 September and assuming command of the VI Corps in Croatia from 23 September 1942 to 4 January 1943, after short period at the command of the XXVI Corps in Greece.

 He died suddenly in the reserve territorial military hospital of Merano due to a severe form of sepsis on January 22, 1943, aged sixty.